RedisGears/RedisGears/docs/async_await_advance_topics.md

 	127.0.0.1:6379> exec
 	1) (error) Error type: <class 'gears.error'>, Value: Creating async record is not allow
 	````
-We are getting an error.
-This is because we can not block the client inside a Multi Exec block (or inside Lua).
-This means that we can not go to the background (and use async-await).
-RedisGears protects you and will not allow you to do something that can cause Redis instability or crashes.
+It returns an error because it cannot block the client inside a Multi Exec block (or inside Lua).
+This means that it cannot go to the background or use async-await.
+RedisGears will not allow you to do something that could cause Redis instability or crashes.
 In this case, RedisGears prevents the process from going to the background.

-This limitation also exists if we set the execution mode to `async` or `async_local`.
-The difference is that if the mode is `async` (or `async_local`), the execution would get the error even before starting.
+This limitation also exists for the other execution modes `async` and `async_local`.
+The difference is that if the mode is `async` (or `async_local`), the execution would get the error before starting.

-In the above example, the error happened after the execution started and only when it got to the point where it needs to go to the background.
-This means that you might not be able to complete the execution, and it is dangerous because it might cause Redis to stay in an unstable state (with respect to the data).
+In the above example, the error happened after the execution started and only when it reached the point where it needed to go to the background.
+In such cases, the execution might not complete.
+This is dangerous because it might cause Redis to stay in an unstable state (with respect to the data).

-RedisGears provides you with the ability to check if you can use async-await.
-The function [isAsyncAllow](runtime.md#isAsyncAllow) will return true if async-await can be used in the current execution.
-This allows you to choose to act differently in case async-await is not possible (for example, you might choose to return immediately with an error if async-await is not possible).
+RedisGears provides the ability to check if you can use async-await.
+The function [isAsyncAllow](runtime.md#isAsyncAllow) returns true if async-await can be used in the current execution.
+This allows you to choose different actions if async-await is not possible.
+For example, you might want to return immediately with an error if async-await is not possible.
 !!! important "Notice"
     Today, [isAsyncAllow](runtime.md#isAsyncAllow) will return false only inside Multi Exec or Lua.
 However, this may change in the future.